 The standard MIDI definition allows a maximum cable length of 200-250 meters between two devices.
 Longer distances can be made with MIDI repeater units.
 To avoid grounding problems all NCB ports have opto-coupled inputs.

-6 Connecting signal cables to the router
+6 Connecting video signals to the router

-6.1 Video signals
+6.1 Optical interface